-HUSR 260 Counseling Needs Of Special Populations
+HUSR 260 Counseling Needs of Special Populations

 This course will assist the student in applying the principles of substance abuse counseling in a manner that is sensitive to the needs of different ethnic/ gender/ age groups.
-Special groups that will be studied include the elderly, adolescents, women, African Americans, gavs and lesbians, Each group will be examined to discern the special needs and problems of that group and how the counselor uses skills to help members of that special group to attain sobriety and recovery.
+Special groups that will be studied include the elderly, adolescents, women, African Americans, gays and lesbians.
+Each group will be examined to discern the special needs and problems of that group and how the counselor uses skills to help members of that special group to attain sobriety and recovery.

-Health & Human Services Internship (3-0-3)HUSR 276 Observation and fieldwork at selected sites.
+HUSR 276 Health and Human Services Internship Observations and fieldwork at selected sites are required.
 Interactions with clients and staff are observed, assessed and evaluated.
-Prerequisite: 18 credit hours in Human Services
+Prerequisite: 21 credit hours in Human Services